robert2504/librarycapstone.github.io/_pages/about.md

 # About the Library Capstone

 The Library capstone is an Application written in ASP.NET Core 2 with Vue.js as a front end.

+This is where we put notes regarding the project